quocodile/cs257/webapp/readme.txt

 2. Create a database in Postgres that you would like to dump the anime data into.
 Call it something like "animeCentral" or whatever you'd like.

-2. After cloning this repository, cd into "webapp" and run the following command: "psql -U yourUsername yourDatabaseName < data.sql". "yourUsername" is your Postgres username and "yourDatabaseName" is the name of the Postgres database that you just created.
+3. After cloning this repository, cd into "webapp" and run the following command: "psql -U yourUsername yourDatabaseName < data.sql". "yourUsername" is your Postgres username and "yourDatabaseName" is the name of the Postgres database that you just created.

-3. Create a file called "config.py" within "webapp" as follows:
+4. Create a file called "config.py" within "webapp" as follows:

     username = "yourUsername"
     password = "yourPassword"
     database = "yourDatabaseName"

-4. Run the following command: python3 app.py localhost 5000

-5. Go to http://localhost:5000 to see the website!
+5. Run the following command: python3 app.py localhost 5000.
+Then, go to http://localhost:5000 to see the website!

 _______________________________________________________________________________